Instruction-Specific Transition Constraints

 Instruction split

-This instruction uses all constraints defined by instruction groups step_1, stack_grows_and_top_2_unconstrained, and keep_ram.
-Additionally, it defines the following transition constraints.
+In addition to its instruction groups, this instruction has the following constraints.
 Part of the correct transition, namely the range check on the instruction's result, is guaranteed by the U32 Table.

 Description